 - Reduce acute and chronic pain

 - Enhance overall well-being

 Mindfulness work is an essential part of Buddhist practice and involves paying attention, moment-by-moment, without judgment and with acceptance, to everything that is happening both within and around us.
 The concept and practice of mindfulness has been around for thousands of years in Eastern cultures.
 However, it is only recently that Western medicine has started to research and discover the myriad of improvements to physical and psychological health associated with its practice.

 The benefits of mindfulness

-The benefits associated with mindfulness are thought to derive from enhancing one’s ability for attention regulation, body awareness and emotional regulation.
+The medical benefits associated with mindfulness are thought to derive from enhancing one’s ability for attention regulation, body awareness and emotional regulation.
 Furthermore, it is thought to expand consciousness, leading to enhanced feelings of well-being.